-- Today (Friday), gas pollution is expected to the north of the Holuhraun eruption site.
-Tomorrow (Saturday) gas pollution is expected in the Western part of Iceland. - The Icelandic Met Office provides two-day forecasts on gas dispersion from the eruptive site in Holuhraun.
+- Today (Friday) and tomorrow gas pollution is expected north of the eruption site, but in East Iceland tomorrow night. - The Icelandic Met Office provides two-day forecasts on gas dispersion from the eruptive site in Holuhraun.
 Most reliable are the forecast maps approved my meteorologist on duty, see Gas forecast.
 And although still being developed further, an automatic forecast, see Gas model, is also available (trial run, see disclaimer). - Measurements of air quality can be found on the webpage www.airquality.is Data from handheld gas monitors, spread around the country, can also be found on that page - Instructions: